GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    shifted to some other *z*-value when an asymmetrical range is being requested.
 In situations where no range is specified then some CPTs will have a default range and that will be substituted instead.
-The tools :doc:`makecpt`: and :doc:`grd2cpt`: now displays more meta-data about the various CPTs, including values for hinge, range, and the color-model used.
+The tools :doc:`makecpt` and :doc:`grd2cpt` now displays more meta-data about the various CPTs, including values for hinge, range, and the color-model used.